koordinates/kart/docs/SQL_SERVER_WC.md

 #### CRS definitions

 Kart lets you define arbitrary CRS definitions and attach them to your dataset.
-By contrast, SQL Server comes pre-installed with hundreds of the standard EPSG & ESRI coordinate reference system definitions.
+By contrast, SQL Server comes pre-installed with hundreds of standard EPSG & ESRI coordinate reference system definitions.
 However, these cannot be modified, and custom CRS cannot be added.

 This mismatch has the following consequence: the only part of the CRS that Kart is tracking that can be written to a SQL Server working copy is the numeric part of the CRS authority code (referred to in [SQL Server documentation](https://docs.microsoft.com/sql/relational-databases/system-catalog-views/sys-spatial-reference-systems-transact-sql) as the `spatial_reference_id` or `SRID`).
 This code will be embedded in each geometry.